LeKinaSa/plog-talpa-trickytriple/README.md

 ## *Plog-Proj2* -> *Tricky Triple* : In folder "plog-proj2"

 ### Next Steps:
-  - Make time keeping predicate
-  - User Interface - (menu and print board)
   - Start testing
+  - Make sure this is the correct way to determine the solutions
+  - Make report